By Fitness Editor Paula Jager, CSCS

 Seriously?

 Many of you reading this blog are not sick and overweight so how do you incorporate normal and healthy indulging into your nutritional lifestyle?
 It is not black and white; there is a lot of grey.
-Fifty shades perhaps, anyone read that book?
-Excuse me, I digress.
+Fifty shades perhaps, but lots of grey nonetheless.

-Pick your “pleasure”, for some it is alcohol, others sweets and for some breads, pasta and other grains.
+Pick your “pleasure”, for some it is alcohol, others sweets and for some bread, pasta and other grains.
 Choose one and splurge but not to the point of gluttony.
-And not a weekend long binge, pick one or 2 meals.
+And not a weekend-long binge, pick one or 2 meals.
 Come Sunday evening you are back on track with a healthy dinner and a good night’s sleep to start the week.

 When Indulgence Becomes Harmful